ED: Extra Decent: Plot

 The film opens with Binu being hit by his apartment security guard.
 The guard, who is fed up with his life with unsupportive children, is desperate for some food and shelter without working and wants to go to jail.
 To achieve this he hits Binu, who ends up in the hospital in a coma.
 On waking up, he has retrograded amnesia and cannot remember anything in his immediate past.
 Once he is admitted to hospital, Das, his mother Lakshmi, Nishima and his friend Sanju rush to the hospital.
 They appear very frantic over some undisclosed issue and are seen huddling together and discussing what to do next.
-Dr. Rupesh who is treating Binu, decides to bring his old friend from abroad to try and cure Binu’s amnesia.
-At this point, Binu’s family open up to their flat mate Dr. Ajmal Khan about the whole fiasco.
+Dr. Rupesh who is treating Binu, decides to bring his old friend from abroad to try and cure Binu's amnesia.
+At this point, Binu's family open up to their flatmate Dr. Ajmal Khan about the whole fiasco.

 Binu has mental health issues and been affected since his childhood, from the time he witnessed the accidental death of his elder brother Shibin whom he loved very much and looked up to.
 Shibin had to be admitted to a hospital for 3 months because of his burn injury after which he succumbed.
 Das always shames him for his incompetence in studies and insults him in front of everyone, but Lakshmi supports him.
 When Nishima gets ready to relocate to the US for a job, Binu notices her year of birth in her passport.
-Binu who clearly remembers his brother’s death date, starts calculating and relating Nishima’s birthdate with his brother’s death date and concludes that his parents were involved in a physical relationship during the time of his brother’s 3-month hospital stay, after which she was born.
-This incident, together with his father’s attitude towards him, triggers him to be a Psycho.
+Binu who clearly remembers his brother's death date, starts calculating and relating Nishima's birthdate with his brother's death date and concludes that his parents were involved in a physical relationship during the time of his brother's 3-month hospital stay, after which she was born.
+This incident, together with his father's attitude towards him, triggers him to be a Psycho.
 He belittles his parents to have been thinking about sex when their child was in the hospital and breaks things around the house.
 After that, Binu starts taking control of the household gradually and makes them relocate to a city apartment from their village house.